 \subsection{Teacher-Student KV-Cache Correspondence}

 We compute the cosine similarity of the keys and values in the latent CoT with (1) the ground truth KV-cache, and (2) the ground truth KV-cache after eviction.
-The results for Keys, averaged over attention heads and layers are presented in the Fig.~\ref{fig:keys_similarities}.
-We observe that when comparing to the KV-cache after eviction, the similarities near the diagonal ($x=y$) tend to be higher, which is expected, as it is encouraged by the KV distillation.
-Furthermore, the values to the right of the diagonal are higher when comparing with the full CoT, which is desired, as this represents the compression of the original CoT (i.e. the key of some $n$-th latent token is similar to the key of an $m$-th hard token where $n<m$).
-The figure for Values and the full visualization of the similarities across layers and heads can be found in the Appendix~\ref{app:kv_heatmaps}.
+The results, averaged over attention heads and layers, are presented in Figures~\ref{fig:values_similarities},~\ref{fig:keys_similarities}.
+We observe that when comparing to the KV-cache after eviction, the similarities near the diagonal tend to be higher, which is expected, as it is encouraged by the KV distillation.
+Furthermore, the values to the right of the diagonal are higher when comparing with the full CoT, which is desired, as this represents the compression of the original CoT (i.e. the key of a $n$-th latent token is similar to the key of an $m$-th hard token where $n<m$).
+The full visualization of the similarities across layers and heads can be found in the App.~\ref{app:kv_heatmaps}.